 You just need ground pork to start with as well as some other ingredients like red onions, minced garlic and carrots, cornstarch, sugar, five-spice powder, and lumpia wrapper or if you can find bean curd sheets.

-The cooking procedure is much like cooking Lumpia.
+The cooking procedure is much like cooking Lumpiang.
 You wrap it.
 But, unlike in Lumpia where you need to fry it, Kikiam needs to be steamed first then after that you can fry it.

 Even with the similarity, the two tastes different especially that Lumpia, also, has a different version.

 - 2 lbs ground pork